UniMath/agda-unimath/src/orthogonal-factorization-systems/local-types.lagda.md

 Likewise, a _type_ `A` is said to be **`f`-local** if the precomposition map `_∘ f : (X → A) → (Y → A)` is an equivalence.

-We reserve the name `is-local` for local types, and specify `is-local-family` when the type may vary over the base.
+We reserve the name `is-local` for local types, and specify `is-local-Π` when the type may vary over the base.

 ## Definition